 Napier House (Cotuit Hall)

-Cotuit Hall (on the west side of Pullens Lane at its junction with Harberton Mead) was designed by H. W. Moore and built by Parnell & Sons of Rugby.
+Cotuit Hall (on the west side of Pullens Lane at its junction with Harberton Mead) was designed by H. W. Moore and built by Parnell & Sons of Rugby in 1890.

 The building was formerly known as Napier House, and it took its name from Arthur Sampson Napier (1853–1916), Fellow of Merton College and Professor of English Language and Literature, who had it built and lived here with his large family in the house from 1892 until his death 24 years later .